 - In general, lock-on launchers deal less damage than dumbfire-only launchers.

-- Ground vehicles can use Smoke Screen to remove lock ons, and prevent them for a few seconds.
+- Ground vehicles can use IR Smoke to break the lock, and prevent locking for a few seconds.

 Nanite Systems’ Launchers